Skip to Content

 Eligibility

-Enrolled Veterans are eligible for a comprehensive fertility evaluation and certain treatments for those who use VA health care under the Medical Benefits Package regardless of service connection or marital status.
-Some Veterans may be eligible for In-Vitro Fertilization (IVF) and advanced reproductive treatments if they meet criteria and have a Service Connected Disability, or treatment of, that’s found to be causing the infertility.
+Enrolled Veterans are eligible for a fertility evaluation and certain treatments.
+Some may be eligible for in vitro fertilization (IVF) and advanced reproductive treatments if they meet criteria and have a service connected disability that’s found to be causing the infertility.

 Infertility benefits